Knowledgeable parents and educators have long recognized that a well

 planning and math skills in a group setting.
 Soil preparation is an

 opportunity to learn about the importance of soil organic matter,

 earthworms and general soil ecology.
 Plant selection and placement require

 research and more math.
 As the plants grow, students will have to

 determine the most efficient way to irrigate and control weeds.
 A school garden also makes for a perfect connection to teach nutrition, health and sustainability.

 Sonoma Compost is pleased to donate compost for school garden

-projects that are part of the school curriculum and which directly involve
+projects in Sonoma County only and that are part of the school curriculum and which directly involve

 students.
 Because of the number of donation requests we receive, we've

 found it necessary to develop a donation policy outlining the criteria for